BasLaa/HR_Compiler/README.md

 _WHATCH OUT: Both the readme and the repo itself are a work in progress!_

+_This project is currently been developed by Bastiaan Laarakker (https://github.com/BasLaa) and Matteo Becatti (https://github.com/meloncruuush)_

 # ChocoPy v2.2 Compiler

 ## What is Chocopy?